Tibet national football team

-The Tibet national football team is a football team that represents the cultural region of Tibet in non-FIFA international tournaments, and is organised by the Tibetan National Football Association (TNFA), an organisation of exiled Tibetans.
+The Tibet national football team is a football team that represents the cultural region of Tibet in non-FIFA international tournaments, and is organized by the Tibetan National Football Association (TNFA), an organization of exiled Tibetans.

-Many of the players are in exile and are represented by the Tibetan Government in Exile.
+Many of the players are in exile and represent the Tibetan Government in Exile.
 The team is part of neither FIFA nor the AFC and does not participate in international tournaments.
 The TNFA was founded in 2001 and its goal is to gain an official status.

 History

 The Forbidden Team

 The first international game against a non-Asian team was versus Greenland, which took place in Denmark.
 The team was followed by a documentary film crew during the process of forming the team, practicing, playing the match, and events in between.
 The documentary was titled 'The Forbidden Team'.
 To form the team, a selective tournament was held in Dehradun, India, featuring all the various Tibetan football teams around India.